-In the past, WooCommerce cart and checkout pages used to show “$0.00” beside each free shipping rate.
-But given that many freelance clients requested this customization, today we’re bringing this back to life with just a few lines of PHP 🙂 Continue reading WooCommerce: Display $0.00 Amount For Free Shipping Rates
+But given that many freelance clients requested this customization, today we’re bringing this back to life with just a few lines of PHP.
+Enjoy!

 Let’s talk about checkout UX: if a user is willing to pick up the item in store, why should there be a shipping form on the checkout?

 Well, let’s see how we can hide this dynamically with a bit of PHP and JS!

-Woo 2.6 introduced Shipping Zones – and with that we can play with simple PHP to accomplish lots of “advanced” shipping rules, such as shipping by weight.
+With WooCommerce Shipping Zones you can use simple PHP to accomplish lots of “advanced” shipping rules, such as shipping by weight.

 With many of Business Bloomer fans always asking for this sort of customization, today we’ll see how to do just that.
 Without the need of just another plugin 🙂